Code-Institute-Submissions/letter-bee/README.md

 :pencil2: **Font families**

 Fonts have been selected based on how well they align to the handwriting style that is taught to children in England.
 In particular, this means a loopy-style ‘k’ and a single-story ‘a’.
-For general website content (i.e. headings, navigation etc):
+For general website content (i.e. headings, navigation etc.):

 [Montserrat Alternates](https://fonts.google.com/specimen/Montserrat+Alternates?category=Sans+Serif&preview.text_type=custom&query=montserr)
 ![Montserrat Alternates Font](/wireframes/montserrat-alternates.jpg)